williamdesing/Building-Responsive-from-Scratch/README.md

-# Maths-Website-HTML-CSS-

-This is a math webstie that I created to improve my HTML and CSS on this project.
+# Building Responsive from Scratch
+This is a responsive website build from the scratch.

+This is to see how far i have come from css